It’s More Fun In The Philippines

 Light snack and interactive toys

-During the travel; stack up your bag with the right amount of biscuits, cookies, chocolates and gums.
+During the travel; stack up your bag with right amount of biscuits, cookies, chocolates and gums.
 It is important for children to have a light meal every now and then, we cannot be certain about flight delays and long waits.
 These items also alleviate boredom.

 Books, e-books